alexhorn/libhueble/README.md

 ### Add the bridge to the Home app

-1. Run from a terminal:
+1. Run from a terminal (you either need to use *sudo* or *setcap* to access Bluetooth):
    ```
    sudo ./venv/bin/python3 hap_bridge.py
    ```
-2. Open the *Home* app and tap *Add device*
+2. Open the *Home* app and tap *Add device*.
-3. Scan the QR code displayed in the terminal
+3. Scan the QR code displayed in the terminal.

 ## Compatibility